+The default handling policy/procedures is in place with roles and responsibilities clearly defined.
 The aspects relating to default and non-payment of funds are covered under ARCL bye-laws, and Regulations.

 An FMI should publicly disclose key aspects of its default rules and procedures